 Adele has proved this works too, as when she released her comeback single ‘Easy On Me’ ahead of her studio album ‘30’ last year and people went a little crazy for it.
 So this meant that of course, her studio album a few weeks later was a big hit too.
 Her fans couldn’t get enough.

-There are many different reasons why people will release an extended play vs album and I do think that it has something to do whether you are an emerging artist or more of a seasoned one.
+There are many different reasons why people will release an extended play vs album and I do think that it has something to do with whether you are an emerging artist or more of a seasoned one.

 It also has a lot to do with budget, your target audience and what exactly you want to do by releasing your music.

-So for example, can you afford to produce a full album of up to 29 tracks, which will cost you money in terms of studio time, production costs, instrument hire, session musicians or would you rather just release half the amount of songs at half the cost?
-Releasing an Ep in music means generally you will spend less money than releasing an album.
+So for example, can you afford to produce a full album of up to 29 tracks, which will cost you money in terms of studio time, production costs, instrument hire, and session musicians or would you rather just release half the amount of songs at half the cost?
+Releasing an EP in music means generally you will spend less money than releasing an album.

 Eps may attract new listeners as well, as they can listen in a short space of time, then they will in turn listen to your other music.
 It’s a win-win situation.

 However, if you have been in the industry for a while and you have a large fanbase, you can make a full album, which takes longer, as fans will be prepared to wait.
 And you know they will lap it up!
 In short, it really depends on what you want to get out of the music release.